j-ddd/jgraph_DND_character_sheets/djdcformat.md

 - 18 Charisma Score - (Will only accepts ints between `1` up to `30`) - `int`
 - 19 Size - (Leave as `M` for medium, unless you are a small species like `Goblin`.
 Then put `S` for small) - `char`
 - 20 Speed - (Leave as `30` if not playing a species that affects your movement speed.
 Fly/Swim speed will be in features) - `int`
-- 21 Armor Proficiencies - (Please put as spaced list of armors and/or shield: `Light Medium Heavy Shield`) - `String(s)`
-- 22 Weapon Proficiencies - (Please input weapon proficiencies as you'd like them to be displayed.
-Ex: `Simple, Martial` or `Simple, Battleaxe, Longsword') - `String`
-- 23 Skill Proficiencies - (Please a spaced list of all skills that the character is proficient in.
-Note, the spelling will need to be exactly correct here.
-Ex: `Athletics Survival Perception Insight`

 *From here on out, you will need to put a header in front of the description for the next few things.*
+*Also, note that spelling will need to be exactly correct for all headers*

+*1-4 Entries Armor Proficiencies* - (Please put as a list of armors and/or shield: `Light` `Medium` `Heavy` `Shield`.
+Note, the spelling will need to be exactly correct here.) - `String(s)`
+Example:
+- Armor
+- Shield
+- Light
+- Medium
+- Heavy

+*1-10 Entries Weapon Proficiencies* - (Please input weapon proficiencies as you'd like them to be displayed.
+Ex: `Simple` `Martial` `Simple` `Battleaxe` `Longsword`.
+I do limit this to ten entries for brevities sake, so please just put the most relevat ones.) - `String(s)`
+Example:
+- Weapons
+- Simple
+- Battleaxe
+- Greatsword
+- Longbow

+*0-18 Entries Skill Proficiencies* - (Please enter a list of all skills that the character is proficient in.
+Note, the spelling will need to be exactly correct here.) - `String(s)`
+Example:
+- Skills
+- Athletics
+- Survival
+- Perception
+- Arcana

 *1-6 Entries Equipped Weapon/Cantrip*: Header: `Equipped`  - `String(s)`
 - Weapon name: (Could be anything one-handed, two-handed, a cantrip.
 Ex: `Shortsword`, `Greatsword`, `Ray of Frost`.
 Note, I do limit this to 15 characters, so abbreviations may be necesarry.)